reframe-hpc/reframe/docs/config_reference.rst

    .. important::
       The last character of this format will be interpreted as the final delimiter of the formatted performance variables to the rest of the record.

-   The following log record attributes are defined additionally by this format specifier:
+   The following log record placeholders are defined additionally by this format specifier:

    .. csv-table::
-      :header: "Log record attribute", "Description"
+      :header: "Log record placeholders", "Description"

       ``%(check_perf_lower_thres)s``, The lower threshold of the logged performance variable.
       ``%(check_perf_ref)s``, The reference value of the logged performance variable.